Defense carries Bay girls past Holy Name

-When it came to defensive effort Jan.
-8, the Bay girls basketball team brought the intensity on the road against Great Lakes Conference foe Holy Name and used its dominance on that end to run away with a 52-29 victory.
+Using defensive intensity, the Bay Rockets walloped Great Lakes Conference foe Holy Name on Jan.
+8 for a 52-19 rout.

 With the help of a full-court trap that flummoxed the Green Wave at times, the Rockets (9-3, 6-1 GLC) swiped 18 steals and forced 30 turnovers while building a lead that peaked at 30 points late in the third quarter.
-It was their fourth straight conference win.
+It was their fourth consecutive conference victory.

 “I think we really worked together as a team today,” said junior guard Audrey Hyland, who finished with 12 points and three steals.
 “We communicated, and I think my teammates really played together.
 When our shots weren’t falling, I think our defense really picked us up.”

-Bay’s pressure started as soon as the ball was tipped, giving Holy Name (4-7, 3-4 GLC) fits in the backcourt.
+Bay’s pressure started from the beginning, stopping Holy Name (4-7, 3-4 GLC) in the backcourt.
 In the first quarter alone, the Rockets grabbed eight steals and forced an eight-second backcourt violation.
-Up 15-6 after one, they used a 9-1 run in the final 4:20 of the second frame to lead 27-11 at halftime.
+Up 15-6 after the first quarter, they used a 9-1 run in the final 4:20 of the second frame to lead 27-11 at halftime.

 In the first half, the Green Wave had more turnovers (17) than points (11).